TomoyukiAota/SlackWindowCloser/README.md

 # SlackWindowCloser
-Automatically closes [Slack](https://slack.com/) window on Windows startup.
+This application automatically closes [Slack](https://slack.com/) window on Windows startup.
 This application is for [the issue that Slack window is left open after Windows startup](https://redd.it/4b9r2u).

 This application launches at Windows startup and searches for the process which renders Slack Main Window.
 When the process is detected, this application closes the window and exits.